 Excellent observation.
 There are switches with routing capabilities and routers with switched ports.
 There is no clear distinction between the two devices.
 It has more to do with their primary function.
 Switching routers are now used in large networks.
 These are equipped with software that allows them to function as routers on switched ports.
 They are easy to use and make it simple to build large sophisticated networks, but they are very expensive.

-Remember from a previous tutorial that data on an Ethernet network is transmitted in discrete units known as frames.
+Remember from a Network Frame tutorial that data on an Ethernet network is transmitted in discrete units known as frames.
 The frames are routed based on the MAC address contained within the frame.
 Remember that in order to send and receive network traffic, every network device on an Ethernet network must have a MAC address.

 A switch can only communicate with network nodes that have the same IP network address.
 A switch can only process MAC addresses.
 To connect two different IP networks, a router is required.
 Routers use IP addresses to transfer data from one node to another.